cunns9/sensor_Demo/README.md

 # Sensor net Demo page
+## Notes

-## NotesWe want to look at the sensors on a smart phone
+# We want to look at the sensors on a smart phone